 Three of the platforms I currently invest in offer this.
 The other has a secondary market that's easy to use and active enough that I've always been able to sell quickly in the past.

-Please bear in mind that these are just the platforms that I've chosen to achieve my particular goals.
-They may or may not suit you, and they're not recommendations: I have no special knowledge of how they operate, and there may be better options out there that I don't know about.
+These are the platforms I have money with right now.
+They may or may not suit you, I have no special knowledge of how they operate, and there may be better options out there that I don't know about.

 Also, just because a platform isn't on this list doesn't mean I don't like it.
 I've dabbled with plenty of good ones, and I've got others on my list to play with: I'm just keeping it simple at the moment due to a lack of time.

-So this is just what's working for me right now, and I'll keep this section updated as things change.
-(Last updated: April 2019.)
+I'll keep this section updated as things change.
+(Last updated: July 2019.)

 Assetz has a variety of different products – including one where you can actually pick individual loans you want to invest in.
 They lend only to British businesses, either secured against property or some other asset.